 Waterloo Indigenous Student Centre (WISC)

-WISC offers holistic support for Waterloo's Indigenous community.
-Through cultural gatherings, elder teachings, workshops, and other activities, WISC creates a space for community, connection, and friendship among students, staff, and professors.
+Through cultural gatherings, elder teachings, and workshops, WISC creates a space for community, connection, and friendship among students, staff, and professors.

 Indigenous student support counsellor

-An Indigenous counsellor is available to students facing challenges relating to school, family or relationships, or mental health.
+An Indigenous counsellor can help with school, family or relationships, or mental health challenges.
 Counselling Services also provides one-on-one counselling, group therapy, and skills seminars.
-There are also community resources you can access.

 Learn more about the services to help you succeed at Waterloo →

-Indigenous Studies minor: Deepen your understanding of Indigenous culture, history, languages, and contemporary challenges.
+Indigenous Studies minor: Deepen your understanding of Indigenous cultures, history, languages, and contemporary challenges.
 Sample courses include the Indigenous Experience in Canada and Indigenous Rights in Global Context.
-Any Waterloo student can include this as part of their degree.

 Indigenous Entrepreneurship minor: Learn from Indigenous instructors with deeply-held expertise in entrepreneurship and social justice.
-Available as a minor for students in any program at Waterloo or as a stand-alone diploma for students who have successfully completed at least one year of college or university.
+Available to students in any program at Waterloo or as a stand-alone diploma if you have successfully completed at least one year of college or university.

-Learn Mohawk language (Kanien’kéha): Offered in collaboration with the Waterloo Indigenous Student Centre at United College, these courses are available to any Waterloo students in any program with minimal to no knowledge of Kanien’kéha.
+Learn Mohawk language (Kanien’kéha): Offered in collaboration with the Waterloo Indigenous Student Centre at United College, these courses are available to Waterloo students in any program who have minimal to no knowledge of Kanien’kéha.

 Activities and societies